juliogomez/netdevops/pyATS.md

 One of the fantastic features that _virlutils_ includes is that it can generate inventories to be used by other systems, using the command: `virl generate [ pyats | nso | ansible ]`

-For our demos we will use the `pyats` one, so try it once that all nodes in your simulation are _REACHABLE_ (the first time it might take up to 4 mins).
+For our demos we will use the `pyats` one, so try it once that all nodes in your simulation are _REACHABLE_.

 ```
 $ virl generate pyats -o default_testbed.yaml